jedi-academy/learn-2420/data/labs/lab04.md

 To work through the "CONTROLLING NEW FILE PERMISSIONS AND OWNERSHIP" guided exercise, you should be good with the group and accounts from above.

-##Lab Submission

-Take screenshots showing the performance of the lab tasks, or capture the console log.

-Submit your document(s) or image(s) to the lab 4 dropbox.
-Name them so it is easy to follow your "story", and to distinguish the pieces from the processes part of today's lab (Part B).

-There is no rubric for this lab.
-I will start from a reasonable completion point, and deduct marks if you mess things up.
+We are not saying you *have* to complete the student guide chapters in file permissions, but suggest that doing so would make the lab itself easier to complete :-/

-#Finally, The Lab
+# Finally, The Lab

-You want to setup a team environment for the Simpsons.
+You want to make a **shell script** to setup a team environment for the Simpsons.
+That includes accounts, groups and shared folders.

 That means four accounts: homer, marge, bart & lisa